pokt-network/pocket-network-protocol/utility/README.md

 #### 5.2.1 Fisherman <> Servicer Collusion

-**Attack Vectors**: Profit seeking passive, Collusion active, Hacker
+**Attack Vectors**: Profit Seeking Passive; Collusion Active; Hacker

-If a Fisherman is colluding with one or more Servicers and is in possession of the private key(s) of those nodes, he is able to falsify all aspects of that node’s report card.
+A Fisherman colluding with one or more Servicers and is in possession of their keys is able to falsify all aspects of that Servicer's report card.
 Therefore, all of his colluding node partners get A+ report cards and resultantly larger paychecks.

 This is the “big one”.
 It is the primary reason that Fishermen are (at this stage) DAO Approval is required.
 It is why off chain data logs, good-citizen reporting and DAO oversight exist.
 It is also the reason that Fishermen require large stake/deposit, as well as increased destaking period and delayed payments (See attached spreadsheet of projected collusion ROI based on such factors as Node Percentage, Risk Rate, etc.)